RBS- First Active Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-RBS- First Active Conveyancing Panel Recently Asked Questions from members of the public
+FAQs for the RBS- First Active Solicitor Panel from members of the public

-The firm that I appointed last week on my purchase in Brighton has suddenly closed.
-They were on acting for me because I had to have a solicitor on the RBS- First Active conveyancing panel and my previous lawyer was not.
-I paid them £200 on account.
-What do I do now?
+The firm that just started acting on my purchase in Hendon has without warning closed.
+They were on acting for me because I had to have a firm on the RBS- First Active conveyancing panel and my family lawyer was not.
+I gave my credit card details for them to take £175 for searches.
+What should be my next steps?

-If you have an estate agent involved then inform them straight away so that they can let the sellers know that there may be a slight delay due to the problems encountered.
-Hopefully they will be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
+If you have an estate agent involved then let them know immediately so that they advise the vendors that there may be a slight delay due to reasons beyond your control.
+Most sellers would be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
 You should appoint new lawyers that are on the RBS- First Active conveyancing panel and notify the lender.
 If you have paid over any money it will hopefully be held by the SRA as money in an intervened firm's bank accounts is transferred to the SRA.
 Then, the SRA or the intervention agent looks at the intervened firm's accounts to work out who the money belongs to.
 To claim your money you will need to contact the SRA.
 If the SRA cannot return money you are owed from the firm's bank accounts, or if they can only return part of the money, you can apply to the Compensation Fund for a grant.
-Your new solicitors may be able to help
+Your new lawyers should be in a position to assist

 Copyright © Lexsure Limited, 2025